CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 After clicking through a few plots, can you identify which are the main backgrounds?

--Question 1: What is the main background in events with low missing transverse momentum, MHT?
+<span style="color: green"> Question 1: What is the main background in events with low missing transverse momentum, MHT? </span>

--Question 2: What is the main background in events with at least 2 b-tagged jets?
+<span style="color: green"> Question 2: What is the main background in events with at least 2 b-tagged jets? </span>

 Hint: the most useful observables have distributions that are different in shape between signal and background.